 Plant-based diets go hand in hand with the farm-to-table movement.
 Whole foods fuel the active outdoorsy folks who live in or visit the region, and purveying house-made delicacies with locally sourced ingredients adds vibrancy to communities.

 Each of the eateries in this survey has a unique story, but they also have a lot in common.
 Diners can be sure that dietary restrictions, including gluten-free, will be thoughtfully addressed.
 The majority of them source their fresh, primarily organic produce from local farms that are committed to fair labor practices.

 What I heard most of all when chatting with the owners and chefs was their compassion for animals and belief that plant-based diets are better for the environment.
 And finally, all agree that “vegan food” is simply food as nature intended — wholesome, fresh, and above all, delicious!

-Since this article was written in 2018 for Valley Table magazine, I’ve heard of two other vegan eateries in the area and will add them to this piece as soon as I can pay them a visit!
+Some new additions: Since this article was published in Valley Table magazine in 2018, I’ve heard of more vegan eateries in the area and will add them to this piece as soon as I can pay them a visit!
 These are Fogwood + Fig in Port Jervis, The Red Dot Vegetarian Kitchen in Wurtsboro, and Thank Goodness It’s Vegan in Chester (all NY).